vercel/micro/packages/micro/README.md

 * **Standard**: Just HTTP!
 * **Explicit**: No middleware - modules declare all [dependencies](https://github.com/amio/awesome-micro)
 * **Lightweight**: With all dependencies, the package weighs less than a megabyte

+**Disclaimer:** Micro was created for use within containers and is not intended for use in serverless environments.
+For those using Vercel, this means that there is no requirement to use Micro in your projects as the benefits it provides are not applicable to the platform.
+Utility features provided by Micro, such as `json`, are readily available in the form of [Serverless Function helpers](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-request-and-response-objects).

 ## Installation